azad712/Scene-Text-Detection-/README.md

  for manually annoatating datasets. https://roboflow.com/
 2. New or novel Deep learning architecure can be developed especially for scene text recognition, along with traditional image processing techniques.
 CRAFT, CRNN and vision transformers are not fully accurate
-3. For character recognition, new or novel deep learning models should be tried and experimented
+3. For character recognition, new or novel deep learning models should be tried and experimented.
+Clustering techniques, semi supervised learning techniques can be given thought for further experimentation.

 # Video processing is present in file called Scene Text Generation Processing.ipynb